paxi-web3/paxi/docs/whitepaper.md

 - **Permission Management**: Granting or revoking governance permissions to specific smart contracts, ensuring decentralized and transparent authority management.

 Through the DAO model, Paxi achieves true decentralized autonomy, allowing the community to collectively shape the future direction of the ecosystem, thereby enhancing sustainability and community engagement.

 ---

+## Use Cases

+Paxi is designed to support a wide range of real-world applications:

+- **DeFi**: Low-fee, high-speed infrastructure for decentralized finance
+- **GameFi**: Scalable engine for blockchain gaming and NFT integration
+- **Social & Identity**: Trustless systems for social apps, identity, and credentialing
+- **Enterprise & IoT**: Minimalist design makes it suitable for enterprise-grade and embedded devices

+---

+## Developer Experience

+Paxi is committed to lowering the barrier to entry for blockchain application development.
+To achieve this, it will include:

+- An integrated development environment (IDE) tailored for Paxi smart contracts
+- Intuitive SDKs and APIs
+- No-code/low-code smart contract options
+- Rich documentation and tutorials

+Even non-programmers will be able to deploy decentralized applications (dApps) on Paxi.

+---